-Make sure to involve educators in the design of the survey.
+Make sure to involve experienced social scientists, and educators from formal and informal settings in the design and implementation of the survey.
 Involving people from the field will improve the quality of the data elements selected, help avoid time and resource consuming efforts to obtain unavailable information, help pave the way when it comes time to collect data, and help mobilize educators to support the overall objectives of the commission.